CSA-OCP-GER/aad-identity-for-developers/challenge-2-oidc-idtoken-fragment.md

 ## Here is what you'll learn

 - How to register an AAD application
-- How to create an OpenIdConnect request to authenticate an user
+- How to create an Open ID Connect request to authenticate an user
 - How to receive an ID token in a [Fragment URL](https://en.wikipedia.org/wiki/Fragment_identifier) to query information about the authenticated user

+This is very similar to challenge 0, except that this time we will receive the `id_token` through a fragment URL instead in the body.

 ## Create an AAD application